 Dedicated to supporting dynamic cities, she thrives when cultivating collaborative relationships with nonprofit, public, and corporate partners to unlock expertise and imagine what is possible.
 As project manager, she works with clients to get things built.

 As a 2020 Loeb Fellowship at Harvard’s Graduate School of Design, she had the opportunity to grow with an extraordinary cohort of nine.
 She immersed herself in courses at the College, the Kennedy School, and the GSD, exploring the intersection of people, place, and policy.

-Her commitment to cities and civic engagement also extends to her volunteer and public service.
+From 2001-2020, Beth served as Executive Director of the Community Design Collaborative, a Philadelphia-based nonprofit that strengthens neighborhoods through design.
 She served on the Philadelphia City Planning Commission from 2011 to 2016.
-She has also served on boards of The Center for Architecture, the Design Advocacy Group (DAG), the Association of Community Design, The Center City Residents Association, and Young America PAC.
+She has also served on numerous civic boards including: The Center for Architecture, the Design Advocacy Group (DAG), the Association of Community Design, The Center City Residents Association, and Young America PAC.

 Beth holds a Master’s in Government Administration from the Fels School of Government at the University of Pennsylvania and a Bachelor of Arts in the Growth and Structure of Cities from Bryn Mawr College.